BikeWalk NC is a statewide organization with Board representatives from all regions — mountains, piedmont and coast.

 Carol is a passionate cyclist with a strong desire to improve cycling facilities and cyclist safety in North Carolina.
 She is a member of the Cape Fear Cyclists and serves as Pender County’s Representative on the Wilmington Metropolitan Planning Organization (WMPO) Bike and Pedestrian Committee.
 Carol recently retired from General Electric Corporation’s Commercial Aircraft Division with extensive management and technical expertise in supply chain planning.
 Carol also has been a competitive track & field athlete since high school.
 She managed GE’s National Corporate running program since 1994.
 She continues sprinting in competitions at the national level at the young age of 61 and plans to incorporate several road bike trips (her other cross training activity) in the coming years with other area cyclists.
 She looks forward to working with fellow board members to advance the mission of BWNC.

 Simon Walker lives in Morrisville and in addition to joining our board has been the IT Advisor to BikeWalk NC.
 He is an avid cyclist, both on-road and off-road.
-He has been instrumental in working to upgrade the BWNC website, making it more user friendly, and has been working to simplifying the membership page and the membership process.
 By day, Simon is the Director for Application Development at the UNC Kenan-Flagler Business School at UNC Chapel Hill.

 Kenneth Withrow – Raleigh, NC